JT-SV/RepData_PeerAssessment1/PA1_template.md

 max_steps<-d_int[max_index,"steps"]
 ```

 Interval 835 contains the maximum average number of steps: 206.1698113.
+I.e the 5-minute interval starting at 8:35 in the morning.

 ## Imputing missing values